-Pursuant to the Every Student Succeeds Act (ESSA), the District is required to disclose, upon request, student name, address, and telephone number of 11th and 12th graders without prior consent to:
+Pursuant to the No Child Left Behind Act (NCLB), the District has a duty to disclose, upon request, student name, address, and telephone number of 11th and 12th graders without prior consent to:

 - Armed services/military recruiters (the District Commander or Senior Officer of the regional or satellite offices of the Armed Forces, including the United States Coast Guard) for their use in mailing notices to students in regard to opportunities available to them in the United States Armed Forces.
 Confidentiality of the list shall be protected by the armed services personnel responsible for such lists. - Institutions of higher education (postsecondary institutions).
 Confidentiality of the list shall be protected by the higher education personnel responsible for such lists.